mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 First is *ignorance*: [in [Sanskrit](glossary#sanskrit),] *avidyā*.

-And *saṃskāra*: This is the first stage of movement, psychologically or physically.
+And *samskara*: This is the first stage of movement, psychologically or physically.
 This is human process and function.

 Next, *consciousness*, and *name and form*. (#3 *vijñāna* is *consciousness*; #4 *nāmarūpa* is name-and-form.)
 This is [that] all beings exist and we understand [them] through the *name and form*.